mklabs/t.vim/readme.md

 ## Description

-This is a simple plug-in allowing to have template files per file type, which will be used as starting point when creating new buffers.
+This is a simple plug-in one could use to get template files per file type, which will be used as a starting point when creating new buffers.

 Template files may contain variables (`{{ title }}`), which are expanded at the time of buffer creation.
 The main purpose of the templates is to add